Consecutive Detecting Arrays for Interaction Faults: Concluding Remarks

 \section{Concluding Remarks}

 Detecting arrays are used to generate test suites for locating and detecting interaction faults between factors.
 For practical software testing, there may only be interactions between neighboring factors.
 Although DAs can be used to locate and detect interaction faults between neighboring factors, they are not well adapted for this kind of software testing.
 This paper has introduced the notion of consecutive detecting arrays to solve this problem.
 Consecutive detecting arrays are of interest in generating software test suites to cover any consecutive $t$-way component interactions and locate interaction faults between neighboring factors.
 In this paper, a general lower bound on the size of $(d,t)$-CDA$(N;k,v)$ has been established.
 The equivalence between the optimum $(d,t)$-CDA$((d+1)v^t;k,v)$ and a simple COA$_{d+1}(t, k, v)$ was explored in Theorem \ref{COA-DTA}.
 Based on this equivalence, a great number of optimum CDAs that satisfy the lower bound were obtained by constructing simple COAs.
-The existence spectrum of $(d,t)$-CDA$((d+1)v^t;k,v)$ with few factors for $t=2,3$ was almost completely determined.
+The existence spectrum of $(d,t)$-CDA$((d+1)v^t;k,v)$ with few factors for $t=2,3$ was completely determined.
 Future studies will focus on finding new techniques for constructing simple COAs and deriving more results with large numbers of factors.
+In particular, just as consecutive orthogonal arrays play a role in this respect, we can further study circular consecutive detecting arrays by means of circular consecutive covering arrays proposed in \cite{RMS2018}.